Frank Reginald Carey: Early life and career

 Frank Reginald Carey was born in Brixton, London on 7 May 1912 to Alfred John Carey (b.
 1885) and Elsie Mabel Carey (née Whatson, b.
 October 1889).
 Frank was the eldest of three sons—Hugh John (b.
 1914) and Roy Gerald (b.
 1916).
 Carey had vague memories of World War I and aviation as a child.
 During the Zeppelin and German bombing campaign over England his parents strapped a table over his bed to afford the young Frank some protection from bomb fragments.
 During the war his mother became ill with tuberculosis.
 The family moved to Lindfield, north of Haywards Heath in Sussex.
 Alfred hoped the country air would be better for her than the smog-filled London.
 Elsie succumbed to her condition on 26 November 1924.
 After her death Alfred pursued his career as a trainee engineer and work as a chauffeur.
-Alfred set up an ironmongers company soon after, but the Wall Street Crash of 1929 forced Carey senior into bankruptcy.
+Alfred set up an ironmongers company soon after, but the Great Depression of 1929 forced Carey senior into bankruptcy.

 Carey was educated at Belverdere School, Haywards Heath; a relative paid for the brothers' education there.
 A former pupil of Belverdere had become a fighter pilot in the Royal Air Force (RAF).
 The pilot frequently visited the school and performed low fly-pasts in an Armstrong Whitworth Siskin, and this display encouraged Carey to seek a career as a pilot and leave home.
 Carey's father had remarried and Frank did not get on with his new wife or new step-brothers.
 The family's finances were in a parlous state and coupled with Frank's poor educational performance, he was prevented from applying to join the RAF immediately.

-Cary found salvation in the Halton Apprenticeship Scheme at Halton House, near Aylesbury and Tring in Buckinghamshire.
+Cary found salvation in the Aircraft Apprentice Scheme at Halton House, near Aylesbury and Tring in Buckinghamshire.
 Lord Trenchard, the Chief of the Air Staff, set up the scheme at RAF Halton which used Halton House as the Officers' Mess.
 Carey was sometimes assigned to RAF Cranwell until 1926 when the site could take the overwhelming numbers of applicants.
-With the help of his former headmaster at Lindfield, Carey sat and barely passed the examinations at Burlington Gardens in West London.
+With the help of his former headmaster at Lindfield, Carey sat and barely passed the examinations.
 Carey was lacking in discipline but soon became adept at keeping fit and lean.
-At the end of the three-year course he finished 227th out of a class of 419, and just qualified with an overall grade of 65 percent.
-Mathematics, Science, Engineering and English was rated at 59.9 percent.
-General service was marked 57 percent and his technical knowledge was rated at 73 percent.
-He was accepted into the RAF with service number 561516, in September 1927 as an airframe fitter.
+At the end of the three-year course he finished 227th out of a class of 419, and just qualified with an overall grade of 65 per cent.
+Mathematics, Science, Engineering and English was rated at 59.9 per cent.
+General service was marked 57 per cent and his technical knowledge was rated at 73 per cent.
+He was accepted into the RAF in September 1927 as an airframe fitter.
 His tutors noted he had not attained a trainee non-commissioned officer rank and was not likely to be fit for command.